 The Department regularly performs services for, or works cooperatively with, both the U.S. Bureau of Land Management and the U.S. Forest Service.
+The Department has assisted the World Affairs Council of Arizona in behalf of the U.S. Information Agency.

-Response to Inquiries - The Department staff responds to thousands of in person and telephone inquiries each year.
+Response to Inquiries- The Department staff responds to thousands of in person and telephone inquiries each year.
 The inquiries are about every conceivable subject related to rocks, minerals and lands on which they occur.
 A sample of these subjects are listed for example only:

-- 1. Identification of rocks or minerals
+1. Identification of rocks and minerals

-- 2. Regulatory interpretation
+2. Regulatory interpretation

-- 3. How to stake a claim
+3. How to stake a claim

-- 4. How to do placer mining
+4. How to do placer mining

-- 5. How to find a placer deposit
+5. How to find a placer deposit

-- 6. Should I invest in a project (Usually after the fact)
+6. Should I invest in a project (Usually after the fact)

-7. Response to legitimate mining company geologists, engineers, and other prospectors reviewing our library and files for information that might lead them to locating and developing a viable mineral deposit
+7. Responds to legitimate mining company geologists, engineers, and other prospectors reviewing our library and files for information that might lead them to locating and developing a viable mineral deposit.